-Eschers popularity and the number of number of foreign clients rise exponentially.
-His earnings climb from NLG 26.255 to NLG 507.816 yearly.
+Escher’s popularity and the number of foreign clients rise exponentially.
+His earnings increase from NLG 26,255 to NLG 507,816 per annum.

-29 July the article How to read a painting by E.H.
-Gombrich is published in the Saturday Evening Post.
-In it Gombrich describes Eschers work intensively.
+On 29 July, the article How to read a painting by E.H.
+Gombrich is published in The Saturday Evening Post.
+In it, Gombrich describes Escher’s prints in detail.
 This article creates a lot of additional buzz around Escher’s work.
 This year he also creates his famous lithograph Waterfall.

 Escher designs a tessellation for a pillar in the new ‘Provinciale Waterstaat’ building in Haarlem.
-It is revealed on 27 March.
+It is officially unveiled on 27 March.
 But his health deteriorates.
-At the end of April he’s hospitalized for an emergency operation, followed by a long period of recovery.
-He’s forced to cancel his trip to the USA and Canada along with all of his planned lectures and exhibitions.
+At the end of April, he’s hospitalised for an emergency operation, followed by a long period of recovery.
+He’s forced to cancel his trip to the USA and Canada, along with all of his planned lectures and exhibitions.

-On 1 October Escher and Jetta fly to Canada, where he falls ill again and has to undergo another operation in Toronto.
-His reading and exhibitions in Canada have to be cancelled.
+On 1 October, Escher flies to Canada, where he falls ill again and has to undergo another emergency operation in Toronto.
+His rescheduled lectures and exhibitions in Canada have to be cancelled.
 Square Limit is the only new work he creates this year.

 1965 – 1970

-Eschers work rises in popularity among the general public.
-Stanley Kubrick approaches him to think about a four-dimensional movie.
-Mick Jagger asks him if one of his works can be used for an album cover by the Rolling Stones.
+Escher’s work increases in popularity among the general public.
+Stanley Kubrick approaches him about a four-dimensional film.
+Mick Jagger asks him whether one of his works can be used for an album cover by the Rolling Stones.
 Both are declined.
 At the end of the 1960s Escher becomes popular with hippies.
 His prints are published in fluorescent versions on the American market.

-In March Escher is awarded the cultural prize of the city of Hilversum.
-In August Symmetry Aspects of M.C.
+On 5 March, Escher is awarded the cultural prize of the City of Hilversum.
+In August, the book Symmetry Aspects of M.C.
 Escher’s Periodic Drawings is published.
 It is written by Professor Caroline H. MacGillavry, Escher’s friend and a professor of chemical crystallography at the University of Amsterdam.
 An article about Escher also appears in the October issue of Jardin des Arts.
 Earlier this year, he befriends the author, French artist and professor Albert Flocon, who gives him the idea for his print Knots.

-Scientific American publishes a long article on Escher in its April issue, by American science journalist, master puzzle maker and ‘mathemagician’ Martin Gardner.
+Scientific American publishes an extensive article on Escher in its April issue, by American science journalist, master puzzle maker and ‘mathemagician’ Martin Gardner.

-20 February the large wall painting Metamorphose III (48 by 1.60 meters) is revealed at the main postal office in The Hague.
-In July he creates his last woodcut: Snakes.
+On 20 February, the large wall painting Metamorphose III (48 by 1.60 meters) is unveiled at the main post office in The Hague.
+In July, he creates his last woodcut: Snakes.

-In the spring Escher is re-admitted to hospital for another major operation.
-In August he moves to the Rosa Spier House in Laren.
-At the world exhibition in Osaka a film about Eschers work is shown, commisioned by the Ministry of Foreign Affairs.
+In the spring, Escher is readmitted into the hospital for another major operation.
+In August, he moves to the Rosa Spier House in Laren.
+At the world exhibition in Osaka, a film about Escher’s work is shown, commissioned by the Ministry of Foreign Affairs.
 In November Time Spirit has its premiere, a symphony by composer Jurriaan Andriessen inspired by Escher’s work.

-Escher dies on 27 March in the hospital in Hilversum, aged 73.
+Escher dies on 27 March in the Diaconessenhuis hospital in Hilversum, aged 73.

 De Toverspiegel van M.C.
 Escher (The Magic Mirror of M.C.
-Escher) by Bruno Ernst is published, a result of a long series of talks between Escher and the mathematician Ernst.
+Escher) by Bruno Ernst is published, a result of a long series of talks between Escher and the mathematician Ernst, about Escher’s work.

 Leven en werk van M.C.
 Escher (M.C.
 Escher, His life and complete graphic work) by J.L.
 Locher (ed.), is published.
-It’s the life story and the first complete catalogue of Escher work.
+It tells Escher’s life story and provides the first complete catalogue of his work.

-Opening of Escher in Het Paleis, the monographic museum on the life and work of M.C.
+Opening of Escher in The Palace, the monographic museum on the life and work of M.C.
 Escher is opened in The Hague.